miquael/Metaphysics-of-the-Metaverse-AFrame/README.md

 # Metaphysics-of-the-Metaverse-AFrame

-Aframe (WebVR) for Metaphysics of the Metaverse project
+Aframe (WebVR) for Metaphysics of the Metaverse project.